m0sys/nand-tools/README.md

 > If Elon can build Starship I can build Robochip. - M0 (2021/11/19)

+> A language that doesn't affect the way you think about programming, is not worth knowing. - [Alan Perlis](https://norvig.com/21-days.html)

 <!-- CAP -->

 ## Computer Architecture Principles